 Further cases, $m=p^k$ for a prime $p$, were established in \cite{ahk2014} and \cite{bz2014} independently (and a~similar but weaker fact was established in \cite{bespamyatnikh2000,soberon2012}).
 In both papers higher-dimensional analogues of the problem were stated and proved.
 This time we establish a new series of results:

-\begin{theorem} Any convex body $K\subset\mathbb R^2$ can be partitioned into~$m$ parts of equal area and perimeter, for any integer $m\ge 2$. \end{theorem}
+\begin{theorem} Any convex body $K\subset\mathbb R^2$ can be partitioned into~$m$ convex parts of equal area and perimeter, for any integer $m\ge 2$. \end{theorem}

 As in the previous work \cite{ahk2014} and \cite{bz2014}, a ``perimeter'' here may mean any continuous function of a convex body in the plane.
-More precisely, this real-valued function must be defined on convex bodies (convex compacta with non-empty interior) continuously in the Hausdorff metric; in particular, we never apply this function to degenerate convex compacta with empty interior.
+More precisely, this real-valued function must be defined on convex bodies (convex compacta with non-empty interior) continuously in the Hausdorff metric; in particular, in the course of our proof we never apply this function to a convex body with empty interior.

-An ``area'' may be measured with any finite Borel measure with non-negative density in $K$; for a positive density the proof passes literally and the non-negative density is obtained with the standard compactness argument.
+An ``area'' may be measured with any finite Borel measure with non-negative density (that is absolutely continuous with respect to the Lebesgue measure) in $K$; for a positive density the proof passes literally and the non-negative density is obtained with the standard compactness argument.

-The rest of the text delivers the proof of the theorem.
-In Appendices \ref{section:higher-pos} and \ref{section:higher-neg} we present a higher-dimensional result that does not fully generalize the two-dimensional case, and an explanation of the difficulties of applying our tools to the true higher-dimensional generalization of the two-dimensional problem when $m$ is not a prime power.

 Compared to the previous work on this and similar problems, this time we have found a way to go beyond the usual equivariant (co)homological argument that restricts the possible result to the prime power case.
 Our proof builds a solution recursively.
 To prove its validity we argue by induction and use a certain separation lemma that allows us to use the standard homological arguments modulo different primes at different stages of the induction.